kei4king/Music-Personality-Model/README.md

 # Music Personality Model (MPM)

-MPM (Music Personality Model) is a research prototype exploring structure-based music recommendation.
+MPM is an independent research prototype exploring structure-based music recommendation.

 Instead of relying primarily on user behavior similarity or genre classification, MPM attempts to model how listeners experience musical structure and predicts reward compatibility between a listener and a piece of music.

 The project explores how cognitive mechanisms such as prediction, attention, and reward may influence music preference.

 ---